AdobeDocs/experience-manager-cloud-service.en/help/operations/removal-generic-lucene-index.md

 Adobe will monitor the log messages noted above and will attempt to contact customers who remain dependant on the generic Lucene index.

-As a short term mitigation, Adobe will add custom index definitions directly to customer systems to prevent functional or performance issues as a result of the removal of the generic Lucene index as necessary.
+As a short term mitigation, Adobe adds custom index definitions directly to customer systems to prevent functional or performance issues as a result of the removal of the generic Lucene index as necessary.

-In such cases, the customer will be provided with the updated index definition and advised to include this in future releases of their application via Cloud Manager.
+In such cases, the customer is provided with the updated index definition and is advised that they include it in future releases of their application via Cloud Manager.